miyagawa/cpan-deployment-tools/README.md

 ## Scripts

 Setup and intallation scripts are in `script` directory.
+The scripts are coded in a way it can bootstrap the installation a host without any CPAN configuration, using `cpanm` script in `vendor`.

 ## Maintainer